Clint Smith, Poetry

 Aside from poetry, Clint loves his mom, soccer, scrabble, libraries, playing Xbox late at night with his roommates, documentaries, being chased by his little cousins, pretending he knows how to play the piano, and the feeling you have right after you eat way too many barbeque ribs.

-He can be reached a cwardsmith@gmail.com.
+He can be reached at http://www.clintsmithiii.com.